Upptec/pgdump_to_s3/README.md

 # PGDump to S3
-A small utility to dump a database, gzip it, and upload to S3
+A small utility to dump one or more databases and uploading them to S3

 ## Requirements